adityabenkar/adityabenkar.in/README.md

 # Portfolio | Aditya Benkar

-thank you for visiting my Portfolio website <br />the pojects will be listed as soon as they are completed.
+thank you for visiting my Portfolio website <br />the projects will be listed as soon as they are completed.

 ## 🛠 Skills
-Javascript, HTML, CSS, jQuery ,nodejs ...
+Javascript, HTML, CSS, jQuery ,nodejs,core Java ...

 ## Author